hammadch1/Machine-Learning-Based-Classification-System-for-Portable-Dataset/README.md

 - Classifications Algorithms available:
   (a) Naive Bayes Classifier (b) k-Nearest Neighbor (kNN) (c) Decision Tree
 - Tkinter Based GUI Menu System which allows:
-   i.
-Loading the saved samples of dataset in csv format                    (Button: Load Dataset) ii.
-Selecting the classification algorithm (classifier) to be used        (Radio Buttons: For Classifier Choosing and Button: Submit Your Choice)
+  - Loading the saved samples of dataset in csv format                    (Button: Load Dataset)
+  - Selecting the classification algorithm (classifier) to be used        (Radio Buttons: For Classifier Choosing and Button: Submit Your Choice)
-      o Setting parameters of chosen classifier                             (Checkbox for m-estimate, and Input box(Entry) for value of k) o Show Input Boxes for entering unseen data sample to classify        (Input boxes(Entry) for n number of features) iii.
-Showing classification results                                        (Button: Show Classification)
+    - Setting parameters of chosen classifier                             (Checkbox for m-estimate, and Input box(Entry) for value of k)
+    - Show Input Boxes for entering unseen data sample to classify        (Input boxes(Entry) for n number of features)
+  - Showing classification results                                        (Button: Show Classification)